Bill Gates Calls For Taxing The Wealthy: ‘The Rich Should Pay More’

 Gates previously took issue with Warren’s wealth tax, Observer reported.
 Gates said at The New York Times DealBook conference in November that he supports increased taxes on the rich to increase government revenue but said that the vital thing lawmakers must do is create an “incentive system” that works for the ultra-wealthy.

-Per Newsweek, both Gates and fellow billionaire Warren Buffet have pledged to give away most of the wealth to charity as part of the Giving Pledge.
+Per Newsweek, both Gates and fellow billionaire Warren Buffett have pledged to give away most of the wealth to charity as part of the Giving Pledge.
 Despite these commitments, their wealth over the past decade has doubled, although they have both given away considerable amounts of money.
-The Bill and Melinda Gates Foundation has given more than $45 million to combat global poverty, and Buffet has made $27.54 billion in charitable contributions across the 10-year period to 2017.
+The Bill and Melinda Gates Foundation has given more than $45 million to combat global poverty, and Buffett has made $27.54 billion in charitable contributions across the 10-year period to 2017.